dervinism/minis/README.md

 &emsp;&emsp;the python3.9 executable. \
 &emsp;&emsp;Typically the correct directory is /Library/Frameworks/Python.framework/Versions/3.9.

+5. Install Matlab Engine API for Python by following the steps outlined [here](https://uk.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).
-5. Install minis and its dependencies by executing the lines below in your terminal:
+6. Install minis and its dependencies by executing the lines below in your terminal:
 ```
-pip3 install matlab
 pip3 install pyabf
 cd minisPy
 python3 setup.py install
 ```
-6. Use mwpython to run any code that involves loading Python packages compiled in Matlab.
+7. Use mwpython to run any code that involves loading Python packages compiled in Matlab.
 For example,
 ```
 /Applications/MATLAB/MATLAB_Runtime/v912/bin/mwpython testPython.py
 ```